divyadhimaan/lld-playground/concepts/oops/composition-vs-aggregation.md

 Implementation Detail: Composition is often used to implement the functionality of the owning class.
 The owned class is an internal component, and its existence is usually hidden from the outside world.
 Example:

-Think of a Car and its Engine.
+Think of a Vehicle.Car and its Engine.
 A car has-a engine.
 In this case, it's a composition relationship because:

 The car owns the engine (in most cases, the engine isn't shared with other cars).
 If the car is scrapped or destroyed, the engine is likely also destroyed or at least becomes unusable as a car engine without significant rework.